 How Stock Market Circuit Breakers Work

 Six minutes after trading began on the New York Stock Exchange on Monday, it was suddenly halted.
-That's when the S&P 500 index had plummeted 7% and market-wide circuit breakers kicked in.
+That's when the S&P 500 index had plummeted 7% and marketwide circuit breakers kicked in.
 Trading resumed about 15 minutes later.

-The market-wide halt was the first since the stock market crash of Oct.
+The marketwide halt was the first since the stock market crash of Oct.
 27, 1997, when the Dow Jones Industrial Average fell 554 points, or 7.2%.

 Under market rules, circuit breakers kick in at three thresholds:

-- Level 1: A drop of 7% from the prior day's closing price in the S&P 500 triggers a 15-minute trading halt.
+- Level 1: A drop of 7% from the prior day's closing price of the S&P 500 triggers a 15-minute trading halt.
 Trading is not halted if the drop occurs at or after 3:25 p.m.
 ET.

 - Level 2: A drop of 13% triggers a 15-minute halt.
 Trading is not halted if the drop occurs at or after 3:25 p.m.
 ET.

-These automatic trading halts are aimed at preventing the market from entering a free fall and Monday's halt did its job, with the major indexes coming off their lows once trading resumed.
+These automatic trading halts are aimed at preventing the market from entering a free fall, and Monday's halt did its job, with the major indexes coming off their lows once trading resumed.
 However, the indexes fell again later in the day, with the Dow Jones Industrial Average down more than 2,000 points, or nearly 8%.

 The circuit breakers "are designed to slow trading down for a few minutes, to give investors the ability to understand what's happening in the market, consume the information and make decisions based on market conditions," New York Stock Exchange President Stacey Cunningham told CNBC.